-The Governor General further directs me to make you acquainted with his confident expectation that you will proceed, with the utmost despatch not incompatible with accuracy, to determine all unsettled claims; that, in awarding orders to persons whose claims could not have been admitted under the original proclamation, but will now be held valid, you will take care not to admit any claims except those of the six battalions and of others who actually served for the same period, and precisely in the same manner as the six battalions.
-His Excellency cannot doubt, moreover, that you will spare no pains in endeavouring to secure to the class of militiamen the advantage which was intended for them alone, and which they ought long since to have received.
-As one means of this most desirable end, his Excellency is of opinion that you should explain to all claimants that the orders for a nominal amount of money which you may award, will have the full value of money at future sales of Crown lands, and ought therefore to be exchangeable for money, if not for the whole sum named in them, still for one of nearly the same amount.
+"The Governor-general further directs me to make you acquainted with his confident expectation that you will proceed, with the utmost dispatch not incompatible with accuracy, to determine all unsettled claims; that, in awarding orders to persons whose claims could not have been admitted under the original proclamation, but will now be held valid, you will take care not to admit any claims except those of the six battalions, and of others who actually served for the same period, and precisely in the same manner as the six battalions.
+His Excellency cannot doubt, moreover, that you will spare no pains in endeavoring to secure to the class of militiamen the advantage which was intended for them alone. and which they ought long since to have received.
+As one means of this most desirable end, his Excellency is of opinion that you should explain to all claimants that the orders for a nominal amount of money which you may award, will have the full value of money at future sales of crown-lands, and ought therefore, to be exchangeable for money, if not for the whole sum named in them, still for one of nearly the same amount.

-I am, &c.

-Chas.
-Buller, Chief Secretary.
+"I am. &c.
+"CHAS.
+BULLER, Chief Secretary,"

-The purposes of the Home Government, judging by the general instructions which they gave to the local executive, would seem to have been dictated by a sincere, and also an enlightened, desire to promote the settlement and improvement of the country.
-As respects Upper Canada, instructions, dated July 1827, established as a general rule for the disposal of public lands in future, that free grants should be discontinued, and that a price should be required for land alienated by the Crown.
-The quantity of land disposed of by sale since those instructions were given amounts to 100,317 acres; the quantity disposed of during the same period by free grant, all in respect of antecedent claims, is about 2,000,000 acres, being above 19 times as much as has been disposed of according to the new rule.
+The purposes of the home government, judging by the general instructions which they gave to the local executive, would seem to have been dictated by a sincere, and also an enlightened, desire to promote the settlement and improvement of the country.
+As respects Upper Canada, instructions, dated July, 1827, established as a general rule for the disposal of public lands in future, that free grants should be discontinued, and that a price should be required for land alienated by the Crown. quantity of land disposed of by sale since those instructions were given, amounts to 100,317 acres; the quantity disposed of during the same period by free grant, all in respect of antecedent claims, is about 2,000,000 acres, being above nineteen times as much as has been disposed of according to the new rule.

-The instructions were obviously prepared with care for the purpose of establishing a new system, and placing the whole of the disposal of Crown lands in the hands of a Commissioner, then for the first time appointed.
-The Commissioner never assumed the control of any other portion of these lands than such as were included in returns made to him by the Surveyor General, amounting to no more than about 300,000 acres.
-All the rest of the land open for disposal remained, as previously, under the control of the Surveyor General as an agent of the Government for locating free grants.
-The salary of the Commissioner was 500l. a year, besides fees; the whole service during ten years was the superintendence of the sale of 100,000 acres of wild land.
-The same person was also Surveyor General of Woods and Forests, with a salary of 500l. a year, and agent for the sale of Clergy Reserves, with 500l. a year.
+The instructions were obviously prepared with care for the purposes of establishing a new system, and placing the whole of the disposal of Crown lands in the hands of a commissioner, then for the first time appointed.
+The commissioner never assumed the control of any other portion of these lands then such as were included in returns made to him by the surveyor-general, amounting to no more than about 300,000 acres.
+All the rest of the land open for disposal remained, as previously, under the control of the surveyor-general as an agent of the government for locating free grants.
+The salary of the commissioner was £500 a-year, besides fees; the whole service during ten years was the superintendence of the sale of 100,000 acres of wild land.
+The same person was also surveyor general of woods and forests, with a salary of £500 a-year and agent for the sale of clergy reserves, with £500 a-year.